Stride-EdVentures/javabook/book_source/interfaces/classes_fall_short.md

 ```
 With the above implementation, we can sort any list using any comparator method.
 And we did it without using interfaces!!

-If we can do all the above with classes, **what do interfaces offer us?**
-1. Interfaces allow the programmer to write shorter code, which we will illustrate in a bit.
-2. Interfaces allow us to write sorting code where the items sort themselves.

 ### Kids Sorting Themselves
 Let's rewrite the sorting algorithm so that the kids can sort themselves.
 In other words, let's have the `lessThan` method belong to the Kid class.
 This is what we call `Natural Sort Order`.